 Mae Llinos yn fam i Jack.

-The word for mother in law is mam yng nghyfraith across the country, while there are two different terms for stepmother: llysfam in the south and mam wen in the north.
+The word for mother-in-law is mam yng nghyfraith across the country but there are two different terms for stepmother: llysfam in the south and mam wen in the north.
 A godmother is generally called mam fedydd whereas a fairy godmother is known as a dewines garedig.

 A grandmother is known as mam gu in the south and nain in the north.